-Besides Kyo Yuzen, another pattern dyeing style called Kaga Yuzen from Ishikawa Prefecture is also well-known for its splendid five color palette known as kaga gosai, but Kaga Yuzen does not indulge itself in the rich embroidery and gold leaf decoration so typical of the brighter colored Kyo Yuzen; a true child of the old, elegant and sumptuous Kyoto.
+Besides Kyo textiles, another pattern dyeing style called Kaga textiles from the Ishikawa prefecture is also well known for its splendid five color palettes, Kaga gosai.
+However Kaga textiles does not indulge itself in the rich embroidery and gold leaf decoration like Kyo does.

-With the introduction of modern dyes in the Meiji period, techniques were adapted to produce color sizing pastes from chemical dyes and glue.
-The color paste was applied in a Yuzen dyeing process and designs were traced from paper patterns.
-Jisuke HIROSE was a key innovator of this new technique, and he helped further advance the art of Yuzen dyeing.
+With the introduction of chemical dye during the Meiji period (1868-1912), a technique of mixing the dye with paste to make a colored dyeing paste was developed.
+The colored dyeing paste was applied during the yuzen dyeing process of tracing designs from paper patterns.
+Jisuke HIROSE was a key innovator of this new technique and he helped further advance the art of yuzen dyeing.

 General Production Process

 The whole production process of Kyo textiles requires an extended period of time as it involves the collaboration of many specialized artisans with high craftsmanship.

 At first, the design is made.
 A designer draws a rough sketch and adapts the patterns to the actual scale of the kimono.
 Then the sketch will be drawn onto a large kimono that has been basted or stitched temporarily.
 A washable ink meant for drafting called aobana is used to draw the rough sketch onto the kimono.